-So if we know that scrap yards don’t like them, and we know they are more valuable then scrap, why do scrappers constantly sell them to scrap yards?
+So if we know that scrap yards don’t like them, and we know they are more valuable than scrap, why do scrappers constantly sell them to scrap yards?

 A broken or failing lawn mower can be sold to a small engine mechanic as is.
 Don’t scrap it if you can help it!

 Small engines mechanics have a great knack for salvaging useable parts from a real POS lawnmower.
-It just takes a few local connections, and you’ll will be able to make 2 or 3 times as much by selling a lawnmower to somebody for parts then you would if you sold it to a scrap yard.
+It just takes a few local connections, and you will be able to make 2 or 3 times as much by selling a lawnmower to somebody for parts than you would if you sold it to a scrap yard.